JohnKeysCloud/battleship/src/typescript/logic/types/logic-types.md

 An alternative would be to assign the generic type explicitly via `<T = symbol>`, which emphasizes simplicity and consistency while sacrificing some flexibility.
 This approach disallows the use of `symbol` subtypes, such as `unique symbol`.

-Of those 2 options, I'd go with the latter (`<T = symbol>`) for this particular scenario.
+Of those 2 approaches, I'd go with the latter (`<T = symbol>`) for this particular scenario.
 The default `symbol` type is sufficient for my needs, and the added simplicity outweighs the potential benefits of supporting subtypes.

 **Example:**